amz-tools/amazon-sp-api/README.md

 The **.upload()** function takes the feed upload details (url and encryption details) received from a "createFeedDocument" operation, the feed content and its content type to upload as input, encrypts the content and uploads it.
 Start by creating a feed object with the following properties:
-* content: Required if "file" is not provided, the content to upload as a string.
+* `content`: Required if "file" is not provided, the content to upload as a string.
-* file: Required if "content" is not provided, the absolute file path of the document to upload.
+* `file`: Required if "content" is not provided, the absolute file path of the document to upload.
 IMPORTANT: Is ignored if "content" is provided
-* contentType: Required, the contentType of the content to upload (should be one of "text/xml" or "text/tab-separated-values" and the charset of the content, i.e. "text/xml; charset=utf-8").
+* `contentType`: Required, the contentType of the content to upload (should be one of "text/xml" or "text/tab-separated-values" and the charset of the content, i.e. "text/xml; charset=utf-8").

 This will create an inventory feed ("POST_INVENTORY_AVAILABILITY_DATA") that will update the quantity of a given SKU to 10:
 ```javascript